Yogarine/In-Destiny/Writerside/topics/Week-02.md

     > More changes are coming to the Crucible.
 If you want to help shape the future of PvP, the best way to start is by
     > participating in Crucible Labs and giving feedback below on what you enjoy, and what you don’t.

+- [Momentum Control will return to the rotator on January 30.][8]

+- [Correct rewards for Solo Flawless and Master Warlord's Ruin Triumphs are expected to go out tomorrow.][9]
+  > We have implemented a fix to unlock rewards for those affected by the issue that caused the Triumphs for the solo
+  > flawless and Master difficulty completions of Warlord's Ruin to grant the incorrect rewards.
+  >
+  > We are expecting rewards to go out to affected players tomorrow.

 [1]: https://www.bungie.net/7/en/News/article/destiny2_update_7305 "Destiny 2 Update 7.3.0.5"
 [2]: https://x.com/Destiny2Team/status/1744530391090839662 "Checkmate Changes in Update 7.3.0.5"
 [3]: https://www.reddit.com/r/DestinyTheGame/comments/1922633/checkmate_changes_in_update_7305/kgzovb4/?context=99